 Reduction in Autofocusing speed is another disadvantage of using a teleconverter.

-Most standard lens extenders support autofocusing features when attached to the camera and lens setup.
+Most of the standard lens extenders support autofocusing when attached to the camera and lens setup.

-But, the autofocusing speed reduces as we are introducing additional electrical contacts between the lens and camera body, which accounts for the delay.
+However, the autofocusing speed reduces as we introduce additional electrical contacts between the lens and camera body, which accounts for the delay.

 The time delay is also dependent on the lens and the camera model.